 Additionally, you can use video within a Keap email campaign as the primary call to action, which allows you to track anybody who opened that email, clicked on the video, watched the video, and even if they re-watched the video.You're leaving money on the table if you’re not tracking this data about what people are doing and what they care about within your emails and videos.

 We've done a lot of testing around this.
 The data is perfectly consistent across a lot of companies.
 With a regular email you might see a click to open ratio of about 12 percent.
 Meaning, of those people who actually open your email, about 12 percent of them end up clicking on the call to action.

 When you use video as the call to action, we see click to open ratio's skyrocket to 38 percent—more than a three times improvement.
 At the end of the day, using video in emails, gets people to click through.
 Combine that with using video on the site allows you to capture more leads, improve conversions, and get more sales.

 You’re probably wondering how you can use these two systems together, or maybe you’re just curious to learn more about how these two software applications can help you grow your sales.

 Imagine someone watches your ten-minute Wistia video, and you capture their email address.
 When you do this you can see a chart on where in the video that person started and where they stopped.
-Next you can grab a list of names of the people who watched less than two minutes of the video, import that list into Infusionsoft by Keap, and drop them into a campaign that will reiterate what they learned in that two minutes while encouraging them to watch the rest of that ten-minute video.
+Next you can grab a list of names of the people who watched less than two minutes of the video, import that list into Keap, and drop them into a campaign that will reiterate what they learned in that two minutes while encouraging them to watch the rest of that ten-minute video.